Dkravi93/Dkravi93/README.md

 - ![time](time.gif)
 - </br>
-- 👋 Hi, I’m Deepak
+- ### Hi, I’m Deepak 👋
+- ## I'm a Full-stack Software Developer and Javascript Enthusiast!
 - 👀 I’m interested in exploring diverse field of web devlopment and becoming a pro in mern stack
 - 🌱 I’m currently learning at MASAI SCHOOL, a mastery based programme on Full Stack Web Devlopment
 - 💞️ I’m looking to collaborate on variety of web application